Jérémy Bécasseau

 Jérémy Bécasseau (born 18 July 1991) is a rugby union player for Worcester Warriors in the Aviva Premiership.

 He plays as a prop.
 He is 5 foot 10 in height and weights 16 stone.

-Worcester signed Jeremy from Stade Francais in June 2013.
+Worcester signed Jeremy from Stade Français in June 2013.
 The front rower has previously had playing spells at US Carcassonne in the Pro D2 and was at Dijon in Federale 1 before being given his chance in the Top 14.